Changelog

 Examples of where you might use this generated code include:

-• The Workspace Query UI.
+- The Workspace Query UI.
 Note that the files will need to be accessible to the DBMS you are connected to.
-At present this means Aura customers will need their files accessible on a public URL for the
+At present this means Aura customers will need their files accessible on a public URL for the LOAD CSVcommand to access them.

 The load script itself is commented to help you understand the purpose of the different parts and where you might need to make changes, depending on where you're running it.